hpi-swt2/compass-portal-red/features/support/README.md

 # BDD with cucumber and capybara

-I followed this guide to setup all necessary files for the project: https://www.agiratech.com/web-automation-testing-with-ruby-cucumber-watir
+(this is not important for setup) I followed this guide to setup all necessary files for the project: https://www.agiratech.com/web-automation-testing-with-ruby-cucumber-watir

 ## Prerequisits
 To run the integration tests, you need to install chromedriver for Selenium to communicate with your web browser.